p-beck-programming/cti-job-scout/cti-job-scout/README.md

 1. **Fetch** — `config/companies.yaml` lists tracked companies; `fetchers.py` pulls their open postings from the public Greenhouse/Lever APIs (no auth needed).
 One broken company logs an error and is skipped; the run continues.
 2. **Dedup** — `state/state.json` remembers every posting ID ever scored, so a posting is only scored and emailed once.
 The Actions workflow commits this file back to the repo after each run.
 (Chosen over an Actions cache/artifact deliberately: caches get evicted and artifacts expire, and either failure would re-email your entire backlog.
 A committed JSON file is durable and `git log state/state.json` doubles as an audit trail.)
-3. **Score** — `scoring.py` sends each new posting's title, locations, and description to your configured LLM (via LiteLLM) with the rubric in `prompts.py`.
+3. **Score** — `scoring.py` sends each new posting's title, locations, and description to your configured LLM with the rubric in `prompts.py`.
+All model calls go through **[LiteLLM](https://docs.litellm.ai/)**, a thin adapter that exposes a single `completion()` interface over 100+ providers, so switching between Anthropic, OpenAI, Gemini, a local Ollama model, etc. is a one-line env-var change (`JOBSCOUT_MODEL`) with no code edits.
 The model returns strict JSON (`score` 0–100, one-line `rationale`, `matched_keywords`), validated with pydantic; malformed output triggers a corrective retry, and a posting that can't be scored is retried automatically on the next run.
 4. **Digest** — `digest.py` builds an HTML email of new matches at or above the threshold (default 60), sorted by score, split into *Remote-eligible* and *On-site/Hybrid* sections, with company, title, score, rationale, location, and an apply link on every entry.
 5. **Dashboard** — `dashboard.py` writes `docs/jobs.json` from the accumulated match history; `docs/index.html` is a static page that filters it live by **city/metro, state, remote-only, minimum score, and free-text search**.
 Email clients strip JavaScript, so interactive filtering can't live in the email itself — the digest links to this dashboard instead.
 6. **Send** — `mailer.py` sends via the Gmail API with OAuth2 (scope: `gmail.send` only — the token can send as you but never read your mail).
 No SMTP passwords anywhere.